๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 What is the Lesson Planner agent?

-Lesson Planner is a K-12 specialist AI agent built on OpenClaw.
+Lesson Planner is a K-12 specialist AI agent on the ibl.ai platform.
 Standards-aligned lesson and unit plan creation for K-12 teachers.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Lesson Planner and keep my data private?